instana/android-agent/README.md

 ### Building `instana-example`

-Please head over to it's specific [README.md](instana-example/README.md) to learn how to build `instana-example`.
+Please head over to its specific [README.md](instana-example/README.md) to learn how to build `instana-example`.

 ### Building Instana Android Agent